Zehelein/pg-transactional-outbox/lib/README.md

 # The pg-transactional-outbox library overview

-This library implements the transactional outbox and inbox pattern using the PostgreSQL server and the Transactional Log Tailing approach via the PostgreSQL Write-Ahead Log (WAL).
+This library implements the transactional outbox and inbox pattern using a PostgreSQL server.
+It implements both the Transactional Log Tailing approach via the PostgreSQL Write-Ahead Log (WAL) and the polling listener.

 You can use the library in your node.js projects that use a PostgreSQL database as the data store and some message sending/streaming software (e.g. RabbitMQ or